fmangio/topic_tasseographeR/README.md

 3. Select *Uploaded dictionary*
 4. Iteratively upload the *EmoLex* dictionaries [https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm]
-5. Inspect or download the resulting topic-level score plot Facilities (e.g., “gym”, “bathroom”, topic 22) and the convenient location of the hotel in the Michigan area (topic 40) recorded the highest score for positive sentiment and joy.
+5. Inspect or download the resulting topic-level score plot

+   Facilities (e.g., “gym”, “bathroom”- topic 22) and the convenient location of the hotel in the Michigan area (topic 40) recorded the highest score for positive sentiment and joy.
 Conversely, lunch-related experiences (e.g., breakfast and restaurant services- topic 22) emerged as a polarized aspect, exhibiting relatively high scores for both positive and negative sentiment, as well as for the discrete emotions of joy and anger.

 ![Figure 6 – Topic Content TasseographeR- ABSA](figures/figure6_ui.png)